microsoft/finops-toolkit/docs/powershell/hubs/Deploy-FinOpsHub.md

     -Name MyHub `
     -ResourceGroup MyExistingResourceGroup `
     -Location westus `
-    -Version {% include ftkver.txt %}
+    -Version 0.1.1
 ```

-Deploys a new FinOps hub instance named MyHub to a new resource group named MyNewResourceGroup using version {% include ftkver.txt %} of the template.
+Deploys a FinOps hub instance named MyHub to the MyExistingResourceGroup resource group using version 0.1.1 of the template.
+This version is required in order to deploy to Azure Gov or Azure China as of February 2024 since FOCUS exports are not available from Cost Management in those environments.
+If the resource group does not exist, it will be created.
+If the hub already exists, it will be updated to version 0.1.1.

 <br>